-Despite this, Obduction is substantially easier than Myst.
-Myst is one of the hardest puzzle games out there, Obduction is in the middle of the pack.
-The puzzles are also very different in design; in Myst and most other puzzle games, most puzzles are rather isolated and solved on the spot.
+Comparing my first playthroughs of Obduction and Myst, I found Obduction to be easier, but I now realize that is because Myst was my introduction to this sort of puzzle game.
+Objectively, Myst is more straightforward and less abstract.
+Of course, Myst is also tiny compared to Obduction and many hours shorter.
+The puzzles are also different in design; in Myst and most other puzzle games, most puzzles are rather isolated and solved on the spot.
 Not Obduction.
 The puzzles here are entirely environmental, and involve overcoming environmental, physical obstacles in some way, shape, or form.
 They involve traveling and some back and forth moving around, even if said backtracking actually involves different paths and shortcuts (to avoid repetition).
 They entail altering the environment on a pretty large scale, keeping it from becoming too static or repetitive.
 The intricate object interaction of Myst doesn’t materialize in Obduction, it is simpler but the logic behind it is sometimes more complex.
 In Obduction, it isn’t always clear what you have to do.

 Some of the puzzles benefit from using the built-in camera feature.
 Pressing spacebar takes a photo, which you can refer back to in the pause menu.